GovTechSG/TechBiz-Documentation/add-and-configure-products.md

 4. Choose the required system and click **Manage**.
 5. Go to **SERVICES** \> **Add Services**.

-> **Note:** Each SGTS service will have different requirements for product configuration.
-Click the triangle to view product configuration instructions for the required SGTS service.
+> **Note:** Each SGTS Service will have different requirements for Service configuration.
+Click the triangle to view Service configuration instructions for the required SGTS Service.

 <details>
   <summary>SHIP-HATS</summary>